open-telemetry/oteps/text/0148-sampling-probability.md

 This kind of Sampler allows non-root spans in a trace to raise the probability of tracing, using a conditional probability formula shown below.
 Traces produced in this way are complete sub-trees, not necessarily complete.
-This technique is succesful especially in systems where a high-throughput service on occasion calls a low-throughput service.
+This technique is successful especially in systems where a high-throughput service on occasion calls a low-throughput service.
 Low-throughput services are meant to inflate their sampling probability.